bornik/webtime_helper/README.md

 webtime_helper
 ==============
-Google chrome extension witch helps to fill webtime weekly reports based on jira work log.
-It'll be usefull for Exadel stuff.
+Google chrome extension which helps to fill WebTime weekly reports based on JIRA work log.
+It'll be useful for Exadel staff.